Ravenbrook/mps/procedure/rule.code.python.rst

                    the advice in [RB-2001-05-24]_.
 2001-08-15  GDR_   Added warning about compatibility of division
                    operator between Python versions.
+2023-01-26  RB_    Integrated to MPS Git and prepared for public use.
 ==========  =====  ==================================================

 .. _GDR: mailto:gdr@ravenbrook.com
+.. _RB: mailto:rb@ravenbrook.com

 C. Copyright and License